fbosio/elasticas/README.md

 Currently hosted in https://www.elasticas.app/

-There's a new, responsive UI made with [Cascade Framework](https://jslegers.github.io/cascadeframework/) in https://www.elasticas.app/ui
+The UI is responsive and was made with [Cascade Framework](https://jslegers.github.io/cascadeframework/).

 ## Get source code